-What if you could spend a weekend in a fabulous European location soaking up the music, food, and culture and networking with a diverse group of accomplished fellow music educators and directors?
+What if you could spend a weekend in a fabulous location soaking up the music, food, and culture while networking with a diverse group of accomplished fellow music educators and directors?

 And you could bring a friend, spouse or significant other.

 Oh….and did I mention it wouldn’t cost anything?!

 It’s not a dream.
 It’s Prelude - Encore Tours' annual professional development weekend for ensemble leaders.
 Each January over the MLK holiday weekend, qualifying music directors and administrators leading international tours with Encore are invited to this unforgettable and enriching event.

 This year’s Prelude took place in beautiful Milan, Italy where directors and companions had the opportunity to see Leonardo da Vinci’s Last Supper, visit the incredible Duomo and Galleria just steps from their hotel, check out some potential performance venues for touring ensembles and enjoy a number of musical highlights including a performance at La Scala Opera House.

 “Encore goes to great lengths to plan an exceptional weekend filled with incredible cultural activities and outstanding hospitality,” said Mark McCormick, choral accompanist and music theory instructor at Mira Costa (CA) High School.
 “Prelude showcases the best that Encore has to offer and I highly recommend it to anyone.”